austinc512/211_Pokemon/README.md

 I can use the this type effectiveness information to determine who will be the winner of the pokemon battle.

-I've only implemented the type of comparison, treating all else equal.
+I've only implemented a type comparison of pokemon, treating all else equal.
 For the purposes of this project, I believe that is sufficient.